aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/txt-to-excel/_index.md

 type: docs
 weight: 30
 url: /python-net/convert-csv-tsv-and-txt-to-excel/
-description: Convert CSV, TSV and TXT to Excel by using Aspose.Cells for Python via .NET API.
+description: Convert CSV, TSV, and TXT to Excel by using Aspose.Cells for Python via .NET API.
-keywords: Python Convert CSV, TSV and TXT to Excel, Resave CSV, TSV and TXT to Excel in Python via NET, Python Convert CSV, TSV and TXT to xlsx, Load for import CSV, TSV and TXT to Excel.
+keywords: Python Convert CSV, TSV, and TXT to Excel, Resave CSV, TSV, and TXT to Excel in Python via .NET, Python Convert CSV, TSV, and TXT to XLSX, Load for Import CSV, TSV, and TXT to Excel.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Using Aspose.Cells, you can convert CSV file to Excel , OpenOffice, Pdf, Json and many different formats.
+Using Aspose.Cells, you can convert a CSV file to Excel, OpenOffice, PDF, JSON, and many other formats.

 {{% /alert %}}